Minnesota's All Payer Claims Database

 In 2008, the Minnesota Legislature passed groundbreaking health reform legislation that, among other initiatives, charged the Commissioner of Health with developing a system to create greater transparency of provider cost and quality.
-As one component of the system, Minnesota Department of Health staff- and contractors developed, with input from community advisors, the Minnesota Health Care Claims Reporting System (MHCCRS), also known as Minnesota’s All Payer Claims Database (APCD).
+As one component of the system, Minnesota Department of Health staff and contractors developed, with input from community advisors, the Minnesota Health Care Claims Reporting System (MHCCRS), also known as Minnesota’s All Payer Claims Database (MN APCD).

-The newly authorized uses for Minnesota’s APCD now include:
+The newly authorized uses for MN APCD now include:

-- Evaluation of the performance of the Health Care Homes program;
+- Evaluating of the performance of the Health Care Homes program;

-- Studying, in collaboration with the Reducing Avoidable Readmissions Effectively (RARE) campaign, hospital readmission rates and trends;
+- Studying hospital readmission rates and trends, in collaboration with the Reducing Avoidable Readmissions Effectively (RARE) campaign;

-- Analysis of variations in health care costs, quality, utilization and illness burden based on geographical areas or populations; and
+- Analyzing variations in health care costs, quality, utilization and illness burden based on geographical areas or populations;

-- Evaluation of the State Innovation Model (SIM) testing grants received by the Departments of Health and Human Services
+- Evaluating the State Innovation Model (SIM) testing grant received by the Departments of Health and Human Services;